6 min read · Cost

 Flashing and water-management signs

-Substrate-level signs (when accessible)
+Substrate-level and interior signs

 Siding inspection — what to look for and how to act